 The picturesque rolling peaks of Horsebarn Hill are the centerpiece of UConn’s founding department, the College of Agriculture, Health and Natural Resources.
 You can’t beat the view, and the nearby floriculture greenhouses, animal barns, and famed Dairy Bar are worth a visit.

 Collections of original source materials for research, primarily in the humanities and social sciences, comprise the foundation upon which the Thomas J. Dodd Research Center is built.
 It is home to the University Libraries Archives and Special Collections, the Center for Judaic Studies and Contemporary Jewish Life, and the Human Rights Institute.

 The Student Union is one of the hubs of student activity on campus.
-Grab a bite to eat at the food court, Chuck & Augie’s restaurant, or the Dairy Bar Too ice cream shop.
+Grab a bite to eat at the food court, Bistro On Union Street restaurant, or the Dairy Bar Too ice cream shop.
 Take in a flick or performance at the SU Theater.
 Hit the books in a study lounge, or play games in the game room.
 UConn’s cultural centers and some of our 600+ student clubs and organizations are based here, too.

 UConn expands beyond just the Storrs campus.
 With four regional campuses around the state, access to UConn is readily available throughout Connecticut.
 Small classes, access to talented faculty, and exclusive internships and majors allow you unique opportunities while still providing the benefit of a UConn education.
 Many of our graduate and professional programs also broaden UConn’s reach.

 Our undergraduates and graduate students attend classes, perform cutting-edge research, and get involved in student-led clubs and organizations at our main campus in Storrs.

 The UConn School of Law has its own campus just a few minutes from the State Capitol, and the offices of Hartford's law firms and corporations.
 Our students have ready access to all of these institutions for study, externships, clinical education and practice, and employment.